Mohsen Kadivar: Apostasy and Blasphemy

-Rafiq Taqi, a journalist residing in Baku, Azerbaijan was fatally stabbed based on fatwa of an Ayatollah the student of Ayatollah Khomeini in 2011, accused to apostasy and blasphemy because of his articles.
+Rafiq Taqi, a journalist residing in Baku, Azerbaijan was fatally stabbed based on fatwa of an Ayatollah the student of Ayatollah Khomeini in 2011, accused of apostasy and blasphemy because of his articles.
 Kadivar denounced the ruling of execution openly and wrote a book on this issue.
 Here is the abstract of his opinions in the case of apostasy and blasphemy in Islam: There is no reliable proof from the Qur’an, Sunnah, consensus (ijmaʻ), or reason that can establish the validity of shedding the blood of anyone who has been accused of apostasy or defaming the Prophet.
 On the contrary, this goes against the Qur’an and reason.
 Moreover, the negative effects that would ensue from making licit the shedding of someone's blood would be plenty and, as such, would certainly weaken Islam.

 Only a sound judicial system can issue a judgment and supervise its implementation.
-The issuance of a judgment by a jurist who is qualified to issue a legal opinion (fatwa), out of judicial system, does not suffice.
+The issuance of a judgment by a jurist who is qualified to issue a legal opinion (fatwa), out of the judicial system, does not suffice.

 A judgment on the apostate and defamer of the Prophet is absolutely lacking in evidence from the Qur’an.
 Traditional jurists, by employing ijtihad, have arrived at this judgment and have claimed consensus by relying on solitary (akhbar wahid) or dependable (muwatthaqah) hadiths.

 The ruling on killing the apostate and defamer of the Prophet is incorrect and not possible to implement on account of the following seven proofs: